Here is an email I received from a financial advisor that recently attended a Knock Out Networking training session.

 Much too broad!

-The more specific you can be about your target market, the more effective you can be about your marketing.
+Anyway, the more specific you can be about your target market, the more effective you can be about your communication and marketing strategy.
 Think about types – as in what type of small business?
-What industry, profession, market segment, niche, dynamic, demographic, and geography.
+What industry, profession, market segment, niche, dynamic, demographic, and geography represents the clients you wish to have?
 Run through the same thought process with types of pre-retirees, families, and so on.
-You might back yourself into a specific marketplace tailor made for your practice!
+You might back yourself into a specific marketplace tailor-made for your practice!

 Here are some benefits to defining your target market.